magsmercado/softball-scheduler/README.md

-- **Byes go to blacked-out teams first.** For each calendar date, the app checks which teams have a team-specific blackout on that exact date and gives them first claim on that week's bye slots A team's blackout date automatically becomes one of their bye weeks whenever there's room.
+- **Byes go to blacked-out teams first.** For each calendar date, the app checks which teams have a team-specific blackout on that exact date and gives them first claim on that week's bye slots.
+A team's blackout date automatically becomes one of their bye weeks whenever there's room.
   If more teams are blacked out on a date than there are bye slots (e.g. three teams have a conflict but you only allow 2 byes/week), the extras